Connect with others who understand.

 In-Hospital Recovery

-You may also have a urinary catheter during and shortly after surgery to help you go to the bathroom.
-Constipation is also common when you are taking pain relievers known as narcotics.
+You may have a urinary catheter during and shortly after surgery to help you go to the bathroom.
+Constipation is also common when you are taking pain medicine known as narcotics.
 Your health care team will give you medicine to help with this while you are recovering in the hospital.

 At-Home Care and Recovery Time